Global Existence and Incompressible Limit for the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Bulk Viscosity and Large Initial Data: Proofs of Theorems --

 \section{Proofs of Theorems \ref{th0}--\ref{th3}}

 In this section, we focus on proving the main results.
-We first establish the global existence of the classical solution to problem (\ref{ns})--(\ref{i3}) provided that $\nu \ge \nu_1$, where $\nu_1$ is given by (\ref{zdc78}).
-Then, by applying standard compactness arguments, we prove the global existence of both strong and weak solutions.
+We first establish the global existence of classical solutions to problem (\ref{ns})--(\ref{i3}) for $\nu \ge \nu_1$, with $\nu_1$ given by (\ref{zdc78}).
+Standard compactness arguments then yield the global existence of strong and weak solutions.